A primer on semiconvex functions in general potential theories: Introduction

 A key point in Harvey and Lawson's study of Jensen--S{\l}odkowski equivalences was to replace the spherical contact points considered by S{\l}odkowski with paraboloidal contact points which are more natural for the viscosity theory.
-This ``paraboloidal'' machinery is examined in detail in Subsection \ref{sec:vertex_map}.
+This ``paraboloidal'' machinery is examined in detail in Section~\ref{sec:vertex_map}.
 In addition, using this machinery, we augment the results in \cite{hlqc}.
-In particular, we formulate and prove a paraboloidal version of S{\l}odkowski's upper bound on the largest eigenvalue of the Hessian (Lemma \ref{hlKb}) and we give a paraboloidal proof of S{\l}odkowski's density estimate (Lemma \ref{slodthm}) and S{\l}odkowski's Largest Eigenvalue Theorem \ref{slodle}.
-Finally, in Subsection \ref{sec:JSAlex}, making use of an important observation of Harvey~\cite{har:pc}, we prove that the general Jensen--S{\l}odkowski Theorem \ref{jenslod} can be derived by Alexandrov's maximum principle (Theorem \ref{alexmp}), which is turn is derived from the Area formula for gradients of quasi-convex functions (Theorem \ref{area:cor}).
+In particular, we formulate and prove a paraboloidal version of S{\l}odkowski's upper bound on the largest eigenvalue of the Hessian (Lemma~\ref{hlKb}) and we give a paraboloidal proof of S{\l}odkowski's density estimate (Lemma~\ref{slodthm}) and S{\l}odkowski's Largest Eigenvalue Theorem~\ref{slodle}.
+Finally, in Section \ref{sec:JSAlex}, making use of an important observation of Harvey~\cite{har:pc}, we prove that the general Jensen--S{\l}odkowski Theorem~\ref{jenslod} can be derived by Alexandrov's maximum principle (Theorem~\ref{alexmp}), which is turn is derived from the Area formula for gradients of semiconvex functions (Theorem~\ref{area:cor}).
 This leads to the interesting conclusion that, in the end, the hard analysis part rests on the validity of the area formula.

-Finally, an organic presentation of the quasi-convex approximation of $\call F$ subharmonics is discussed in Section \ref{sec:QCSH}, which is then used to give an alternate proof of strict comparison per semicontinuous subharmonics (Theorem \ref{scqc}) by reducing to the quasi-convex version of strict comparison (Theorem \ref{scqc}).
+In Part~\ref{sas}, an organic presentation of the semiconvex approximation of $\call F$ subharmonics is discussed in Chapter~\ref{chap:SCSH}, which is then used to give an alternate proof of strict comparison for semicontinuous subharmonics (Theorem~\ref{sccc}) by reducing to the semiconvex version of strict comparison (Theorem~\ref{scqc}).